1. Health Hub

 If you are taking a prescription antiviral medication, talk to a healthcare provider about whether or not it is safe to supplement that treatment with OTC pain medication.

 You should seek medical advice from a healthcare provider before using OTC medication to treat cold sores.
-Speaking to a healthcare provider can help you learn more about potential side effects and any precautions to be aware of.
+Speaking to a healthcare provider can help you learn more about potential side effects and any precautions to take.

 Home remedies for cold sores